songlinl/btp-mission-hybrid-rag/run/rag-vector.md

 1. Business documents that should be used for answering user questions are fed into the model.
 The contents of the files are split into smaller chunks.

-    >📝**Note**: "Chunking" (and sometimes called "llm chunking") refers to dividing a large text corpus into smaller, manageable pieces or segments.
+    >📝**Note**: "Chunking" (and sometimes called "LLM chunking") refers to dividing a large text corpus into smaller, manageable pieces or segments.
 Each recursive chunking part acts as a standalone unit of information that can be individually indexed and retrieved.

 2. Embedding functions are used to create embeddings from the file/document chunks.